|►||Talk to an Adviser|

 French language competency through second year college level

-A minimum of 18 additional credits from an approved course list focusing on such areas as Canadian history, society, geography, government, and politics.
+A minimum of 18 additional credits from an approved course list focusing on such areas as Canadian history, literature, government and politics, multiculturalism, geography, environmental studies, communications, urban design and planning, and aboriginal studies.

 Overlapping credits: A maximum of 15 credits that are used to fulfill minimum requirements of any other UW major can be counted in this major.